dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/optimize_full_node.md

 To save a snapshot on your system for quick recovery in case your node falls out of sync, install a snapshot for your deployment from a [Snapshot Service](../infrastructure_providers-network/resources.mdx#snapshot-service).

 ## Configure a Pruning Strategy
-In general, dYdX recommends the following pruning setting, configured in your `app.toml` file:
+To reduce the amount of storage your node requires, dYdX recommends the following pruning setting, configured in your `app.toml` file:

 ```bash
 # app.toml